 One lesson you learned from interactions with beneficiaries?

 It has to be learning humility.

-The Phase II of our Fame Club mentorship program is the digital skills training.
+The Phase II of our Fame Club mentorship project is digital skills training.
 Our volunteers are pumped about this and are ready to give their best to it.
 Be a part of this!
 Visit our website and see how you can partner with us.